Lamden/docs/docs/develop/unity_3d/unity_3d.md

  * Lamden: Defines if the network is a Lamden network or not, Default Value: true, Type: boolean
  * Block Explorer: URL to the block explorer for the defined network, Default value: https://testnet.lamden.io/

-If you are performing testing with a locally hosted [Lamden mockchain](https://github.com/Lamden/mockchain) with the default configuration change the hosts array to only contain one host of `http://127.0.0.1:8000`.
+If you are performing testing with a locally hosted [Lamden mock-chain](https://github.com/Lamden/mockchain) with the default configuration change the hosts array to only contain one host of `http://127.0.0.1:8000`.
 The other settings should not matter for testing.

-Afer adding the `LamdenManager` to the scene the next thing to do is create a Lamden Vault.
+After adding the `LamdenManager` to the scene the next thing to do is create a Lamden Vault.
 This is done using the 'LamdenUnity\Core\Wallet' script.
-A wallet is composed of a VK (verification key or public key) and a SK (signing key or private key) keypair.  ***NOTE: Anyone that has copy of a wallet's SK can perform any action on behalf of the owner, so the SK should stored in a secure place.*** For testing purposes on a local mockchain or on the testnet it probably ok to store the SK in plain text or in code. ***NOTE: Keypairs are shared across the lamden testnet and mainnet, ensure that you are not using a keypair that has any TAU or other assets associated with it in your development environment to avoid issues with having the SK post in source or accidently executing a transaction on the mainnet.***
+A wallet is composed of a VK (verification key or public key) and a SK (signing key or private key) keypair.  ***NOTE: Anyone that has copy of a wallet's SK can perform any action on behalf of the owner, so the SK should stored in a secure place.*** For testing purposes on a local mock-chain or on the testnet it probably ok to store the SK in plain text or in code. ***NOTE: Keypairs are shared across the lamden testnet and mainnet, ensure that you are not using a keypair that has any TAU or other assets associated with it in your development environment to avoid issues with having the SK post in source or accidentally executing a transaction on the mainnet.***

 # Creating or Loading Wallet and Accessing Keys
 * `New()`: Creates a new keypair (VK and SK)